We protect people like you, everyday.

-At RMO, we litigate.
-Effectively.
-Let us use our decades of experience, common sense, and integrity to help you find a cost-effective solution to your probate, will, estate, trust, securities, conservatorship, employment, or business dispute.
+We promise to use our decades of experience, common sense, and integrity to put you in a position where you can move on with your life and put your probate, will, estate, trust, conservatorship, investment or business dispute behind you.
 Our law firm has offices in Los Angeles, San Diego, Orange County, and Kansas City.

 How probate works is a source of a headache for many involved with the distribution of an estate.
 The probate process is where a court decides both the legal and financial aspects of the decedent’s estate such as real and personal property, other assets, debts and creditor claims, and inheritance rights.
 One aspect that lengthens the probate process is the variety of different forms involved in each county (i.e.,California Probate Code, Missouri Probate Code.)
 Probate forms must be correctly filed and submitted by the executor of will to ensure that the probate process runs smoothly.
 Yet, an administrator of will is often appointed because they are a loved one – not because they know how to do the job.
 Without the help of a probate lawyer, executors may unknowingly violate probate laws, leading to trials and feuds that lengthen the probate process and make it more costly.
 Also, will beneficiaries and heirs may dispute or contest how the decedent divided the estate in probate court.
 With every dispute, beneficiaries stand to gain or lose some portion of the estate – leading to heated legal probate encounters that may cause strife between loved ones.
 A probate attorney will save you time and money, and help put you in a position where you can move on with your life.

 "What do probate, estate, trust, and will contest attorneys do?"